dashpay/dashcore-lib/docs/usage/URI.md

 **Usage**: `new URI(data)`
-**Description**: Instantiate an URI from a Bitcoin URI String or an Object.
-A URI instance can be created with a Bitcoin URI string or an object.
+**Description**: Instantiate an URI from a Dash URI String or an Object.
+A URI instance can be created with a Dash URI string or an object.
 All instances of URI are valid, the static method isValid allows checking before instantiation.
 All standard parameters can be found as members of the class, the address is represented using an {Address} instance and the amount is represented in satoshis.
 Any other non-standard parameters can be found under the extra member.